fastlane-queue/fastlane/README.md

 EasyQ supports versioning of containers.
 You can run the latest version, or just specify a tag to run (`stable` or `0.1.3` for instance).

-And that's where `/app/my-script.py` comes from.
+And that's where `/app/sendmail.py` comes from.
 It was pre-installed in the container when it was published to the `my.docker.repo.com` container repository.

 That also answers the second and third questions.
-All the dependencies get pre-installed with the container.
+All the dependencies get pre-installed within the container image.

 ## Tasks and Jobs in EasyQ